How to Migrate Your Website to a New Host (2026 Step-by-Step)

 5 Signs It Is Time to Switch Your Hosting Provider

 1. Frequent downtime or slow load times.
 If your site regularly takes more than three seconds to load or goes offline during peak hours, your host’s infrastructure is holding you back.
 Slow hosting directly hurts your revenue — every hour of downtime means lost customers and missed sales.
+Latency to your target audience matters too; for a deeper look at how server location affects load times in West Africa, see our comparison of Ghana hosting vs international hosting.

 2. Hidden fees or unexpected renewal prices.
 Your introductory rate doubled at renewal.
 Support upgrades cost extra.
 SSL certificates require a separate purchase.
 Transparent pricing matters.